Paul Geaney: Career

 Geaney first came to prominence at juvenile and underage levels with the Dingle club.
 He joined the club's senior team in 2007 and won a Kerry Club Championship title in 2015.
 Geaney first lined out at inter-county level as captain of the Kerry minor team that won the Munster Minor Championship in 2008.
 After an unsuccessful two-year tenure with the Kerry under-21 team, he was drafted onto the Kerry senior football team during the 2011 league.
 After a number of years as a panel member, Geaney eventually broke onto the starting fifteen and was at right corner-forward when Kerry beat Donegal in the 2014 All-Ireland SFC final.
 His other honours include National League and Munster Championship titles.

 Personal life

 Geaney works in the family business in Paul Geaney's Bar and Restaurant in Dingle.
 He married Siún Ó Sé, daughter of Páidí Ó Sé, in December 2018.

+He is the grandson of Lispole man, Paudie Fitzgerald, winner of Ireland's top cycling event, the Rás Tailteann, in 1956, where he was a key figure in the renowned Kerry cycling team of the 1950s.